-In addition, Roy writes a weekly column for National Review Online on politics and policy.
-He is a frequent guest on television news programs, including appearances on Fox News, Fox Business, MSNBC, CNBC, Bloomberg, PBS, and HBO.
+In addition, Roy writes regularly for National Review Online on politics and policy.
+He is a frequent guest on television news programs, including appearances on Fox News, Fox Business, NBC, MSNBC, CNBC, Bloomberg, PBS, and HBO.
 His work has also appeared in The Atlantic, USA Today, National Affairs, and The American Spectator, among other publications.

 At the Manhattan Institute, Roy's research interests include the Affordable Care Act, universal coverage, entitlement reform, international health systems, and FDA policy.
 Roy is the founder of Roy Healthcare Research, an investment research firm in New York.
 Previously, he served as an analyst and portfolio manager at Bain Capital, J.P.
 Morgan, and other firms.

 He was born and raised near Detroit, Michigan, and graduated from high school in San Antonio, Texas.
 USA Today named him to its All-USA High School Academic First Team, honoring the top 20 high school seniors in the country.
-Roy attended the Massachusetts Institute of Technology, where he studied molecular biology, and the Yale University School of Medicine.
+Roy was educated at the Massachusetts Institute of Technology, where he studied molecular biology, and the Yale University School of Medicine.

 - Fox News' "Fox & Friends"